-Governors Ball is only a few weeks away, meaning music festival season is finally upon us.
+Governors Ball is here, meaning music festival season is finally upon us.

-The annual three-day event, now in its seventh year, will bring some of the music industry’s biggest names (and some pretty impressive eats) to New York City this June.
+The annual three-day event, now in its seventh year, brings some of the music industry’s biggest names (and some pretty impressive eats) to New York City this June.

 Throw on some sunglasses and a crop-top or tank and you’re ready to party in the park — almost.